-My name is Shanerica Churchill and I’m a 26-year-old living with Type 2 diabetes in Memphis.
-I was diagnosed with Type 2 diabetes on August 6, 2018.
+My name is Shanerica Churchill and I’m a 26-year-old living with type 2 diabetes in Memphis.
+I was diagnosed with type 2 diabetes on August 6, 2018.
 On the day of my diagnosis, I almost went into a diabetic coma.
 Thankfully, my husband, Jeff, took me to the hospital where I was able to be treated.
-However, I was shocked when the doctors told me I’d had diabetes for quite some time and revealed my A1c was 12.6%.
+However, I was shocked when the doctors told me I’d had diabetes for quite some time and revealed my A1c was 12.6 percent.
 At the time, I was scared and didn’t feel normal anymore.
 The hospital staff gave me information on managing diabetes such as books and videos on diets and using insulin.

 When I was released from the hospital, I was afraid I wouldn’t be able to manage my diabetes.
 The disease runs in my family on my mom’s side.
 My husband made me realize I wasn’t alone and helped me begin to adjust.
 Then, my job referred me to a dietitian who helped me with healthy eating habits.
 Shortly after, I was referred by my primary doctor to an endocrinologist who gave me specialized attention and helped me gain deeper knowledge about diabetes.
 My endocrinologist also referred me to a diabetes education class, too, to receive extra support.

 Support from my Healthcare Team and Husband Were Everything